-Here are my liner notes to Martin Arnold, Enamel (Rat-drifting, forthcoming late 2023):
+Here are my liner notes to Martin Arnold, Enamel (Rat-drifting, 2023):

 In the dark doldrums of February 2021, I was thrown a lifeline by Michel Levasseur, who proposed that I play a solo concert at the Festival International de Musique Actuelle de Victoriaville, Quebec, in May 2021, my first in-person concert since things had shut down.
 Michel insisted that the concert be at least fifty minutes long; while I had played more than one hundred improvised solo concerts over the previous seven years, none had been longer than about thirty.
-So, I had a few months to rather radically expand both my range of playable ideas and the stamina needed to play them.
-For lack of much else tangibly motivating me, I threw myself into the preparation with what feels like, in hindsight, impossible dedication.
+So, I had a few months to rather radically extend both my range of playable ideas and the stamina needed to play them.
+For lack of much else tangibly motivating me, I threw myself into the preparation with what, in hindsight, feels like impossible dedication.

 The concert was great, a spark of spring joy after a Montreal winter snuffed out by curfews and ennui.
 It also felt like punctuation, an ‘okay that’s done what now?’ moment.
 The process had transformed my playing, but the physical demands of the ‘training’ felt overbearing and unnecessary for lack of immediate application to follow.
 It was around then that I asked Martin, a bit sheepishly, if he would write me a solo.
 Knowing his musical loves, I anticipated something far less physically taxing than my solo improvising, but that would challenge me differently but no less expansively.
 I hoped for melody, probably of a slowly unspooling sort, and sought the avenues to wonder that his writing so deftly paves.